-Anonymous asked: Wesley/Charles - Highschool AU?
+Anonymous said: Wesley/Charles - Highschool AU?

 (I’m sorry if this isn’t exactly what you wanted.
 I love Charles/ Wes, but Erik slipped in there too somehow, this time…)